Snake Pass: Cycling and hiking

 Cycling Time Trials sanctioned hill climbs are regularly promoted on this course by local club Glossop Kinder Velo.
 The record for completing the course is 11 minutes 51 seconds, which was set by Tejvan Pettinger in 2014.

 The annual Four Inns Walk has traditionally used parts of the route.

 Bus route

 Between October 2020 and January 2022, Hulleys of Baslow operated the X57 Snake bus route, which ran between Sheffield and Manchester via the Snake Pass.
 The service was withdrawn on 9 January 2022 because low ridership made the route unsustainable.

-Media
+In popular culture

 Snake Pass has been referred to several times by music groups.
 The track "The Snake" by Sheffield band The Human League, from their 2001 album Secrets, is about the road.
 The Squarepusher album Selection Sixteen features a track entitled "Snake Pass", described by Rolling Stone as a "monomaniacal thump".

 Comic character John Shuttleworth has performed a song called "Incident on Snake Pass" about the perils of Snake Pass, relating to an accident he claimed to have had, driving a Ford Anglia on the road.